ibdgc/idhub/docs/curators/redcap-pipeline.md

 While software maintainers manage the core configuration, it's useful for data curators to know what is being configured.

-### Project Configuration
+!!! abstract "Project Configuration (`projects.json`)"
     A central file (`projects.json`) tells the pipeline which REDCap projects to connect to.
 Each project has its own settings, including:

     - **Project ID**: The ID of the project in REDCap.
     - **API Token**: The credentials needed to access the project's data.
     - **Field Mappings File**: Which mapping file to use for transforming the data from this specific project.
     - **Enabled Flag**: Whether the project should be included in the automated runs.

-### Field Mappings
+!!! abstract "Field Mappings"
     This is the most important configuration from a data curator's perspective.
 Each project has one or more mapping files that act as a "Rosetta Stone" between the REDCap data dictionary and the IDhub database schema.

     These files define rules such as:

     - `"target_field": "source_field"`: Maps a REDCap field to an IDhub field.
     - `subject_id_candidates`: A list of fields to try, in order, to identify the subject.
     - `transformations`: Rules for converting data, like changing date formats or mapping codes to values.

     If you notice that data from a REDCap project is not appearing correctly in IDhub, it is often an issue with these mapping files.

 ## What You Need to Do

+!!! warning "Curator Responsibilities"
     For the most part, the REDCap pipeline is a "hands-off" system for data curators.
 Your main responsibilities are:

     1.  **Ensure Data Quality in REDCap**: The pipeline can only extract what is in REDCap.
 Correcting data at the source is always the best approach.
     2.  **Communicate Changes**: If you or your team are planning to change the data dictionary of a connected REDCap project (e.g., renaming fields, adding new fields), you **must** notify the IDhub software maintainers.
 The pipeline's field mapping configurations will need to be updated to match, otherwise the pipeline will fail or data will be missed.
     3.  **Review Validation Errors**: If records extracted by the pipeline fail the [Validation Stage](./ingestion-summary.md#stage-2-validation-ensuring-data-quality), the errors will be logged.
 You may be asked to review these errors and correct the data in REDCap.